secure-vote/sv-parity-setup/README.md

 bash setup.sh | tee -a ~/setup.log
 ```

-Note: `setup.sh` optionally takes two arguments:

-`bash setup.sh "<node-name>" "<network>"`

-If these are supplied zero user interaction should be necessary.

 ## Notes

-**This is specific to i3 nodes - look in for disk setup / partitioning / swap / etc**

 This expects you to be using ubuntu 16.04 (probs works on other Ubuntu distros too)